-Study/Group Teaching Spaces and Study Rooms are available only to Georgetown University (GU) and MedStar Georgetown University Hospital (MGUH) patrons.
-Visitors accompanying GU/MGUH affiliates may use study rooms with them during visitor hours (Monday-Friday, 9am-3pm excluding holidays).
+Study/Group Teaching Spaces and Study Rooms are available only to Georgetown University Medical Center (GUMC) and MedStar Georgetown University Hospital (MGUH) patrons.

 - Reservations must be made when on campus and while connected to the campus network on the day of the reservation.

 - When your time is up, please vacate the room for the next patron.
-If the space has not been reserved, you may renew your reservation for an additional two hour period.
+If the space has not been reserved, you may renew your reservation for an additional 4-hour period.

 - If you are asked to vacate a room for someone who has reserved it, please do so.

 - Reserved spaces must be claimed by 15 minutes past the time that the reservation begins.
-After 15 minutes, DML reserves the right to cancel your entire reservation will be cancelled and the room will be considered open and available for use by other patrons.
+After 15 minutes, DML reserves the right to cancel your entire reservation and the room will be considered open and available for use by other patrons.

 - Please keep the spaces clean including erasing the whiteboards and being courteous to others.
 This includes not leaving your belonging unattended.
 DML is not responsible for unattended belongings.

-- Failure to comply with any aspects of this policy can lead to revocation of all room reservation privileges within DML.
+- Failure to comply with any aspects of this policy can lead to cancellation of all room reservation privileges within DML.
 The following are examples of violations of the room reservations policy:

 *GUMC/MGUH faculty and staff who want to reserve study rooms for a special event, please email email@example.com.
-Requests must be at least 1 business day before the event date.
+Requests must be at least 1 week before the event date.

-- Patrons must fill out the table agreement form.
+- Faculty and staff must fill out the agreement form for the tables and carts.

-- Faculty/staff do not need to fill out the agreement form for these tables.
+- Students must fill out the agreement form for the tables and carts.